FelixEurasto/AtomTracker/README.md

 | `movie_length*` | Length of movie in seconds | `5` |
 | `function_min_and_max*` | Tuple containing the range of function values for which atom densities are interpolated (there will be `movie_n_frames` interpolations) | (0,1) |

-Making movies might take some minutes per map selection, of course depending on the number of frames.
+Making movies might take some minutes per map selection, of course, depending on the number of frames.

 Below is an example of these movies.
-Here cholesterol densities around the beta-2 adrenergic receptor are being interpolated for different values of the $\mathrm{A}^{100}$ activation index.
+Here, cholesterol densities around the beta-2 adrenergic receptor are being interpolated for different values of the $\mathrm{A}^{100}$ activation index.

 ![](chol-densities.gif)